nhaarman/acorn/docs/src/orchid/resources/wiki/scenes/interface.md

  - `onStart()`: Called when the Scene is started;
  - `onStop()`: Called when the Scene is stopped;
  - `onDestroy()`: Called when the Scene gets destroyed.

+These allow you to start or stop doing work at the appropriate times.
-To be able to access the user interface, it also provides the `attach` and `detach` methods:
+To be able to access the user interface, the Scene also provides the `attach` and `detach` methods:

  - `attach(V)`: Attaches the Container of type `V` to the Scene;
  - `detach(V)`: Detaches the Container of type `V` from the Scene;